 PTFE Dry Film Mold Release Agents

 PTFE (polytetrafluoroethylene) is a robust fluoropolymer which exhibits excellent chemical and thermal stability, high lubricity, low coefficient of friction, and functions as a premier mold release agent.
-Miller-Stephenson takes the application of PTFE Dry Film Mold Release Agents a step-further and utilizes a proprietary ultra-low molecular weight PTFE polymer to yield unsurpassed adhesion to mold surfaces, maximizing durability while minimizing coefficient of friction and transfer.
+Miller-Stephenson takes the application of PTFE Dry Film Mold Release Agents a step-further and utilizes a proprietary ultra-low molecular weight PTFE polymer to yield unsurpassed adhesion to mold surfaces, maximizing durability while minimizing coefficient of friction.
+Our next-generation formulations provide superior thin-film coatings ( 5-12 µm) while offering unmatched anti-stick and release properties.
 These attributes translate to the virtual elimination of mold part distortion – an extremely important criterion in precision molding.
 Our PTFE dry film release agents are not only ideal for mold release applications but also for dry lubricant operations.
 Benefits of Miller-Stephenson PTFE Dry Film Release agents:

 - Unparalleled release agent durability and surface adhesion